-Uses permitted within the Hamlet Community Core designation include tourism and cultural uses, retail services, residential uses and office space.
-Non-residential uses can occupy up to 250500 square metres of grossund floor areaspace.
-Existing non-residential uses greater than 250 square metres and less than 500 square metres of gross floor area are recognized.
-New non-residential uses which are proposed to be greater than 250 square metres and less than 500 square metres of gross floor area may only be permitted through a rezoning application if supporting documentation rationalizes the increased size of the proposed development and addresses the following:
+Uses permitted within the Hamlet Community Core Area designation include tourism and cultural uses, retail services, residential uses and office space.
+Non-residential uses can occupy up to 500 square metres of ground floor space.
+Existing non-residential uses can occupy up to 500 square metres of gross floor area.
+New non-residential uses can occupy up to 250 square metres of gross floor area.
+New non-residential uses proposing to exceed the 250 square metre limit, but less than 500 square metres of gross floor area shall only be permitted by way of a rezoning application and must satisfy the following criteria:

-- a) A design study is provided that clearly demonstrates that the development meets the criteria of section 3.13 and the Hamlet Design and Heritage Protection Guidelines and that the built form respects and reinforces the character of the community, is visually consistent with surrounding uses and is sensitive to existing vegetation and topography; - b) The development satisfies the criteria of section 4.3; - c) The development is compatible with adjacent uses; - d) A traffic impact study addresses traffic impacts, mitigation measures and ensures that there is acceptable vehicular and pedestrian access to and within the site; - e) The sewage disposal system is adequate to meet the needs of the proposed development; and - f) Any adverse noise impacts can be appropriately mitigated.
+- a) A design study must be provided that clearly demonstrates that the development meets the criteria of section 3.13 and the Hamlet Design and Heritage Protection Guidelines and that the built form respects and reinforces the character of the community, is visually consistent with surrounding uses and is sensitive to existing vegetation and topography: - b) The development must satisfy the criteria of section 4.3; - c) The development is compatible with adjacent uses; - d) A traffic impact study must be provided that addresses traffic impacts, mitigation measures and ensures that there is acceptable vehicular and pedestrian access to and within the site; - e) The sewage disposal system is adequate to meet the needs of the proposed development; and - f) Any adverse noise impacts can be appropriately mitigated.